dfadev/sentjs/README.md

 </script>
 ```

 Then view the file in your browser.
 Use arrow keys to navigate.
 F11 for fullscreen.
+ESC to open editor.